ktoso/rx-wiki/How-To-Use.md

 onNext => anotherValue_14_transformed
 ```

-This next example in Clojure consumes 3 asynchronous Observable sequences including a dependency from one to another and composes them into a single response object:
+This next example, in Clojure, consumes three asynchronous Observable sequences, including a dependency from one to another, and composes them into a single response object:

 ```clojure
 (defn getVideoForUser [userId videoId]